tonywenuon/reading-progress/reading-record.md

 ## 5. Multi-passage BERT: A Globally Normalized BERT Model for Open-domain Question Answering

 ### Good aspects:
 Laverage the BERT to extract answer from the background knowledge.
-It provides that (1) global normalization makes QA model
+It provides that (1) global normalization makes QA model more stable by injecting a large number of parasssages.
+(2) treat the passage granularity with the passage window length (100) and sliding window with 50, this is helpful for getting all of the information.
+(3)
 ### Good Limitations:
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQxOTcwMDgwMCwxNzExNjU2OTAsMTc5Nj
+eyJoaXN0b3J5IjpbNDYxNTQ5NzQ4LDE3MTE2NTY5MCwxNzk2ND
-Q2ODcxMCwtMTY3MTA2MTQsLTkzMTkyMjY4NywxNDI1NzQ3NzY0
+Y4NzEwLC0xNjcxMDYxNCwtOTMxOTIyNjg3LDE0MjU3NDc3NjQs
-LDc0NTIwMjc3OCwxNTI2MTY5NjY5LC0xNDU4NDI5OTM5XX0=
+NzQ1MjAyNzc4LDE1MjYxNjk2NjksLTE0NTg0Mjk5MzldfQ==
 -->